NethServer/ns8-webtop/README.md

      updated contacts.

 Both scripts use environment variables (`PHONEBOOK_DB_HOST`, `PHONEBOOK_DB_PASSWORD`) for connecting to the databases.
-The sync process to run daily at 23:00.
+The sync process runs daily at 23:00.

 ### Manual Configuration Steps